Trinidad & Tobago Travel Guide

 Date Visited: March 2015

-The islands were two separate, independent lands until the British joined them as one administrative region in 1889.
+Trinidad & Tobago were two separate, independent territories until the British joined them as one administrative region in 1889.

-Trinidad was a Spanish colony from the time Christopher Columbus landed in 1498 until a British invasion in 1797.
-Columbus named the island after he saw what appeared to him as a trinity of hills along the southeastern coast.
+Previously, Trinidad was a Spanish colony from the time Christopher Columbus landed in 1498 until a British invasion in 1797.
+Columbus named the island after he saw what appeared to him as a trinity of hills along the south-eastern coast.

 The British occupied Trinidad until independence in 1962.
 During this period slaves were imported from Africa to work on the many plantations.
 Once slavery ended indentured labourers from India were brought in to replace the freed slaves.
 Today the largest population group on Trinidad are the Indo-Trinidadians (37%), followed by the Afro-Trinidadians (36%).
 Making up the rest of the population are descendants of European settlers, Chinese, Arabs and more.